zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/azure.md

 ---
-description: Store secrets in Azure
+description: How to store secrets in Azure
 ---

 The Azure secrets manager is a [secrets manager](./overview.md) flavor provided with